abstrakct/nessy/README.md

 ## How to build/run
 On Arch Linux, install the sfml package, and build the project with 'make debug' or 'make release'

+Then run it with './nessy <rom file>'
+When the program is running, you must click "Run" in the "Emulator controls" window to start running the emulator.

 ## Keys (for now you need to edit the source code to change these...)
 * esc = quit
 * space = start/stop emulation